influxdata/influxdb/query/docs/SPEC.md

 Flux is lexically scoped using blocks:

+1. The scope of an option identifier is the options block.
-1. The scope of a preassigned identifier is in the universe block.
+2. The scope of a preassigned (non-option) identifier is in the universe block.
-2. The scope of an identifier denoting a variable or function at the top level (outside any function) is the package block.
+3. The scope of an identifier denoting a variable or function at the top level (outside any function) is the package block.
-3. The scope of a package name of an imported package is the file block of the file containing the import declaration.
+4. The scope of a package name of an imported package is the file block of the file containing the import declaration.
-4. The scope of an identifier denoting a function argument is the function body.
+5. The scope of an identifier denoting a function argument is the function body.
-5. The scope of a variable assigned inside a function is the innermost containing block.
+6. The scope of a variable assigned inside a function is the innermost containing block.

-An identifier assigned in a block may be reassigned in an inner block.
+An identifier assigned in a block may be reassigned in an inner block with the exception of option identifiers.
 While the identifier of the inner assignment is in scope, it denotes the entity assigned by the inner assignment.

+Option identifiers have default assignments that are automatically defined in the _options block_.
+Because the _options block_ is the top-level block of a Flux program, options are visible/available to any and all other blocks.
+However option values may only be reassigned or overridden in the explicit block denoting the main (executable) package.
+Assignment of option identifiers in any non-executable package is strictly prohibited.

 The package clause is not a assignment; the package name does not appear in any scope.
 Its purpose is to identify the files belonging to the same package and to specify the default package name for import declarations.